Haishoku Jiten - Wada Sanzo

 Description by the publisher:

 Sanzo Wada’s interest in color prompted him to found the Japan Standard Color Association (present-day Japan Color Research Institute) in 1927.
-Working as a color researcher, artist, fashion designer, and perfomance art director, Wada received the 1954 Academy Award for Best Costume Design for "Gate of Hell" and was recognized as a Person of Cultural Merit by the Japanese government in 1958.
+Active not only as a color researcher but also as an artist, fashion designer, and art director of film and stage.
+Wada received the 1954 Academy Award for Best Costume Design for Gate of Hell, and was recognized as a Person of Cultural Merit by the Japanese government in 1958.

 Seigensha Art Publishing